ComputerElite/BM/README.md

 The Utility to install new Songs, Mods, Switch between the modded and unmodded Version of Beat Saber and Update BMBF.
 # How-to
 ## Install new Songs
+### 1. Option
+Open "BMBF Manager.exe", put in your Quests IP (if it hasn't picked it up automatically) and click "Install Songs".
+Put a Search term in the box named "Search Term" and hit "Search".
+Select the Song you want from the list below.
+Then check if it is the right Song by clicking "See Song Metadata".
+If it is the right Song click "Install Song".
+The Song will install to your Quest.
+### 2. Option
 Open "BMBF Manager.exe", put in your Quests IP (if it hasn't picked it up automatically) and click "Install Songs".
 Then go to [BeatSaver.com](https://beatsaver.com) and search for your Song.
 Put the Song Key shown in the Song Key box in the new window that appeared.

 ![SongKey](https://github.com/ComputerElite/wiki/blob/main/BM/BeatSaver%20Key.png)